-Can jets of air keep covid-19 off buffet food?
+Can jets of air keep coronavirus off buffet food?
 One company banks on it.

 The FDA says there is no evidence that the virus is transmitted via food, but social distancing measures and concern over shared surfaces have driven people away from buffets.

-The new tech can’t come soon enough for self-serve restaurants, once part of a booming industry that has faced various restrictions and other fallout amid the pandemic.

 Several states, including Arizona and Indiana, prohibited buffets and cafeteria-style operations early on to slow the coronavirus spread.
-Since then, California’s buffet chain Souplantation closed shop for good, as did Virginia’s Country Cookin and Texas-based Luby’s.
-Yelp users have reported SoHo Cafe and Market to be temporarily closed in downtown D.C., while a prominent Golden Corral franchisee in Florida filed for Chapter 11 bankruptcy and announced plans to shutter some locations in the South.
+Since then, California buffet chain Souplantation has closed shop for good, as has Virginia’s Country Cookin and Texas-based Luby’s.
+Yelp users have reported SoHo Cafe and Market to be temporarily closed in downtown D.C., while a Golden Corral franchisee in Florida filed for Chapter 11 bankruptcy and announced plans to shutter some locations in the South.

 Overall, food and drink sales were down more than 14 percent in October, up from a 52 percent drop in April when the restaurant industry bore the brunt of pandemic-related dining restrictions.